snotskie/ttrpg/site/src/characters.md

 !!! note "Effect Wording: Protect Yourself for $+dcX$"
     Blue boxes like these provide explanation for common shorthanded wordings for effects in this game.

     When an effect describes a possibly failed Check or lost Contest and says to “protect yourself for $+dcX$,” you gain a $+dcX$ bonus to the roll, as though you were Helped by the trait that protected you, possibly turning the failure into a success or loss into a win.
+You can only be protected this way once per roll.
 If multiple effects would protect you this way during the same roll, only one of them applies and you choose which one to use.

 **Survival Instinct:** Whenever you would fail a Check or lose a Contest while rolling your Hurry Stat, protect yourself for $+dc2$.